emtee40/SurvivalManual-wiki/Medicine.md

 **WATER**

 Your body loses water through normal body processes (sweating, urinating, and defecating).
-During average daily exertion when the atmospheric temperature is 20 degrees Celsius (C) (68 degrees Fahrenheit [F]), the average adult loses and therefore requires 2 to 3 liters of water daily.
-Other factors, such as heat exposure, cold exposure, intense activity, high altitude, burns, or illness, can cause your body to lose more water.
+During average daily exertion when the atmospheric temperature is 20 degrees Celsius (C) (68 degrees Fahrenheit [F]), the average adult loses 2 to 3 liters of water.
+Other factors can cause your body to lose more water, such as heat exposure, cold exposure, intense activity, high altitude, burns, or illness.
 You must replace this water.

 Dehydration results from inadequate replacement of lost body fluids.
-It decreases your efficiency and, if you are injured, it increases your susceptibility to severe shock.
+It decreases your efficiency and, if you are injured, it increases susceptibility to severe shock.
 Consider the following results of body fluid loss:

 * A 5-percent loss results in thirst, irritability, nausea, and weakness.
 * A 10-percent loss results in dizziness, headache, inability to walk, and a tingling sensation in the limbs.